example42/example42.github.io/_posts/2018-01-29-remote_puppet_control.md

 ## Conclusion

-As we have seen there are multiple ways to remotely trigger a Puppet agent execution on a central node and there are various ways to trigger a Puppet task to achieve the same result.
+As we have seen there are multiple ways to remotely trigger a Puppet agent execution from a central node and there are various ways to trigger a Puppet task to achieve the same result.

 The ability to orchestrate Puppet execution can affect our choices on how we decide to manage how infrastructure via Puppet, allowing many combination of options, such as: